-The TanDEM-X data used in this study are standard Coregistered Single look Slant range Complex (CoSSC) data products acquired and processed in the frame of the TanDEM-X global DEM [16] and change DEM [41] mission phases.
-In the frame of this study, 595 CoSSCs acquired between 2011 and 2019 in a bistatic HH polarized stripmap mode with a typical resolution of about 3 m in range and azimuth have been available.
-The dataset includes ascending and descending acquisitions with vertical wavenumbers ranging from 0.05 rad/m to 0.15 rad/m (with a median of about 0.1 rad/m).
+In this study, 595 conventional Coregistered Single look Slant range Complex (CoSSC) data products acquired and processed in an HH polarized strip map mode during the global DEM [18] and change DEM [41].
+TanDEM-X mission phases between 2011 and 2019 have been used.
+The dataset includes ascending and descending acquisitions with a typical resolution of about 3 m in range and azimuth and with vertical wavenumbers ranging from 0.05 to 0.15 rad/m (with a median of about 0.1 rad/m).
 Their coverage map is shown in Fig. 4.1 (c).